 Back at the falls, we decided to check out our would-be belay area to see if the ice was thick enough to stand on, and if there was a spot where we could stay out of the river’s path.
 I must admit, that I let Vince and Jordi do the legwork on this as I gaped at the unreal scene around us.

-Once we were reassured that we had a sufficient belay area, we had to tackle to problem of how to get to the top of the cliff to set up our rope.
+Once we were reassured that we had a sufficient belay area, we had to tackle the problem of how to get to the top of the cliff to set up our rope.
 We surveyed the area, and found a bit of ice that the guys felt comfortable free-soloing.
 They climbed up, then lowered a pair of ice tools and a static line down to me, and I scrambled up to meet them.
 Then we hiked uphill a bit farther, using our ice tools to navigate obstacles while maintaining balance on the cliff.
 My chest swelled with excitement over a combination of the beautiful area, and how downright “adventurey” everything felt.
 There is a lot of great ice climbing in Munising, and a lot of it is easy to get to, but I loved the feeling of being out farther from the climbing crowds, improvising and problem solving.

 We easily found a couple of spots to set up ropes, and after we had one ready, Jordi rappelled back to the belay area to send up more gear for Vince and I to set a second route.
 We picked some great anchor trees and began to flake Jordi’s rope, but quickly realized it was a tangled mess.
 In fact it took us so long to untangle, that my fingers and toes became dangerously cold, and Jordi climbed back up to the top of the cliff to see if we were ok.
 We finally managed to drop the rope and Vince, who was really anxious to be doing anything other than untangling knots, rappelled to the base of the falls first, leaving me and Jordi to figure out how we wanted to set our static line for photography.
 Jordi tied a line to another tree, and we began to discuss who would use it first.
 We planned to rappel down the line, eventually using an ascender to climb back up when we were done.
 The only problem was neither of us particularly felt like dropping into the climb quite yet.
 I can’t speak for Jordi, but at that point I was too cold to dangle from a rope for twenty minutes while the guys climbed.
 I had to get moving again to revive my freezing toes.
 We decided to just rappel down to the belay area and join Vince, who had made good use of his time already, by piling up snow to divert some of the waterfall’s flow away from our belay area.
 He had also found a spot where the ice was thick enough that we could easily cross the river.
 He showed me where to cross, and I scrambled over and got in position to photograph the guys climbing.

 The climb was actually quite easy because the ice was forming in perfect little bumps that were great for placing ice tools.
 I didn’t have to do a lot of swinging, which kept my arms from getting too tired.
-This was my first time using my new ice tools (Black Diamond Fuels for anyone wondering) on such vertical ice, and I was super impressed with how well they handle.
+This was my first time using my new ice tools (Black Diamond Fuels for anyone wondering) on such vertical ice, and I was super impressed with how well they handled.
 I’ve never climbed with a tool that sticks to the ice quite as well as these ones do.

 While I was still on the ground, I had relayed my plan to have Vince lower me back down to the end of the static line after my climb.
 I would tie into the line, and then hang out and photograph the guys from above.
 I tied into the line and did a weight test before telling Vince I was safe.
 I also set up a backup anchor with a couple of ice screws just for my own peace of mind.
 Then I attached the ice tools to the climbing rope and sent them back down to Vince in exchange for my camera bag.
 I was all set to capture the moment as Vince and Jordi climbed above the roaring waterfall.